slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Life is meant to be lived in community.

-However curate who surround you: you are the average of them.

-> *'Really great people make you feel that you too can be great.' -- Mark Twain*

-> *'If you’re the smartest in the room, you’re in the wrong room.'*

-> *'When you enter a workplace, think that you will become like them and not the opposite.'*

-> *'Every employee should eventually leave and start a better competitor to me.
-Everyone should pass me.
-Else I’m not the stupidest person in the room.'*

-### On family

 Cleave from your family but come back.
 You need to be independent and loyal at the same time.

+> *'Really great people make you feel that you too can be great.' -- Mark Twain*

 > *'To lose one parent may be regarded as a misfortune; to lose both looks like carelessness.' -- Oscar Wilde*